Skip to content

 User → confirms

-AuthHero → mint IAT bound to {sub: user, domain, integration_type, scope}
+AuthHero → mint IAT bound to {sub: user, domain, integration_type?, scope?}

-→ 302 return_to?authhero_iat=<token>&state=<csrf>
+→ 302 return_to?authhero_iat=<token>

 CMS → POST /oidc/register